Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Introduction

 \subsection{A general strategy to achieve \APHL}

-In order to prove Theorems \ref{thm:ngeq4} and \ref{thm:n=3}, we develop a road-map, i.e. Theorem \ref{thm:HLtwistintegral}, which comes up with a sufficient criterion towards \APHL\ for general affine Hardy-Littlewood varieties $X$.
+In order to prove Theorems \ref{thm:ngeq4} and \ref{thm:n=3}, we develop a road-map, i.e. Theorem \ref{thm:HLtwistintegral}, which comes up with a sufficient criterion towards \APHL\ for general Hardy-Littlewood varieties.
 It consists of two hypotheses.
-Let us fix $\CX$ an affine integral model of $X$ over $\BZ$ for convenience of exposition.
+For convenience of exposition, we fix an $X$ an affine Hardy-Littlewood variety with $\CX$ an affine integral model of $X$ over $\BZ$.